-To date, statistically-based prediction schemes such as the SHIPS rapid intensification index (SHIPS-RII) (Kaplan et al. 2010) and the more recently developed Bayesian and logistic regression RI models (Rozoff and Kossin 2011) have generally been shown to provide the most skillful objective RI guidance (Rogers et al. 2013a; Kaplan et al. 2015).
+To date, statistically-based prediction schemes such as the SHIPS rapid intensification index (SHIPS-RII) (Kaplan et al. 2010) and the more recently developed Bayesian and logistic regression RI models (Rozoff and Kossin 2011) have generally been shown to provide the most skillful objective RI guidance (Kaplan et al. 2015).
 The aforementioned models employ predictors derived from large-scale fields and GOES infrared satellite imagery.
-These predictors include such predictors as the environmental vertical wind shear and moisture, the departure of the vortex's present intensity from its empirical maximum potential and the symmetry of the inner-core convection around the storm center as deduced utilizing GOES infrared imagery.
-Rogers et al. (2013a) showed that the statistical models, such as the SHIPS-RII, are capable of explaining roughly 25% of the skill of Atlantic basin RI forecasts at a lead-time of 24-h.
-Thus, the remaining 75% of the skill not explained by the statistical models is assumed to be attributable either to processes not explicitly accounted for by those models or by limitations in the predictability of RI events.
+These models include such predictors as the environmental vertical wind shear and moisture, the departure of the vortex's present intensity from its empirical maximum potential and the symmetry of the inner-core convection around the storm center as deduced utilizing GOES infrared imagery.
+Kaplan et al. (2015) showed that the statistical models, such as the SHIPS-RII, are capable of explaining roughly 20% of the skill of Atlantic basin RI forecasts at a lead-time of 24-h.
+Thus, the remaining 80% of the skill not explained by the statistical models is assumed to be attributable either to processes not explicitly accounted for by those models or by limitations in the predictability of RI events.
 Rogers et al. (2013b; 2015) used airborne Doppler measurements to identify several characteristics of the inner-core structure of tropical cyclones that were associated with intensification, though many questions were raised from this work related to the mechanisms responsible for the formation of these structures.
-The goal of this experiment is to collect datasets that can be utilized both to initialize 3-D numerical models and to improve our understanding of RI processes across multiple scales, with the overarching goal of improving our ability to predict the timing and magnitude of RI events.
+In particular, the interaction of the vortex with vertical shear, the role of vortex tilt and alignment, and the distribution, structure, and evolution of deep convection (and other modes of precipitation) prior to and during RI are all outstanding questions.
+The goal of this experiment is to collect datasets that can be used both to initialize 3-D numerical models and to improve our understanding of RI processes across multiple scales, with the overarching goal of improving our ability to predict the timing and magnitude of RI events.